Generic selectors

 For a more readable format:

-The strtotime() function converts a string into a Unix timestamp.
-This is useful for manipulating and formatting different date strings.
+The strtotime() function converts a string into a Unix timestamp, useful for manipulating and formatting different date strings.

 Example: